J&K High Court quashes detention of journalist Asif Sultan

 The lack of documents restricted Sultan from meaningfully exercising his right to representation against the detention order, the court said.
 “It is only after detenu has all the said material available that he can make an effort to convince detaining authority and thereafter the government that their apprehensions vis-à-vis his activities are baseless and misplaced,” the court observed.

-Ordered his release from jail, the court held that the failure of the authorities to supply documents to Sultan made the detention order against him illegal and unsustainable.
+Ordering his release from jail, the court held that the failure of the authorities to supply documents to Sultan made the detention order against him illegal and unsustainable.

 The development comes weeks after the Jammu and Kashmir High Court quashed the detention order of journalist Sajad Gul, who has been held under the Public Safety Act since January 2022.